quicwg/qlog/draft-marx-qlog-main-schema.md

 {: #group_id_indexed title="Indexed complex group id"}

-### CATEGORY and EVENT_TYPE
+### category and event

-Both CATEGORY and EVENT_TYPE are separate, generic strings.
-CATEGORY allows a higher-level grouping of events per EVENT_TYPE.
+Both category and event are separate, generic strings.
+Category allows a higher-level grouping of events per event type.

-For example, instead of having an EVENT_TYPE of value "QUIC_PACKET_TX", we instead have a CATEGORY of "QUIC" and EVENT_TYPE of "PACKET_TX".
-This allows for fast and high-level filtering based on CATEGORY and re-use of EVENT_TYPEs across categories.
+For example, instead of having an event of value "transport_packet_sent", we instead have a category of "transport" and event type of "packet_sent".
+This allows for fast and high-level filtering based on category and re-use of event across categories.

-### TRIGGER
+### trigger

-The TRIGGER field is a generic string.
+The trigger field is a generic string.
 It indicates which type of event triggered this event to occur (alternately: which other event is the reason this event occured).

-This additional information is needed in the case where a single EVENT_TYPE can be caused by a variety of other events.
+This additional information is needed in the case where a single event can be caused by a variety of other events.
 In the normal case, the context of the surrounding log messages gives a hint as to which of these other events was the cause.
 However, in highly-parallel and optimized implementations, corresponding